Peter Ellis (childcare worker): Eichelbaum inquiry in 2000

 In March 2000, Phil Goff, then Minister of Justice, established a ministerial inquiry into the conduct of the interviews, headed by Sir Thomas Eichelbaum.
 This was undertaken in response to Justice Thorp's report and ongoing concerns over the reliability of the children's evidence.
 In a later submission, Ministry officials stated that the Ministerial Inquiry was "intended to address specific areas of concern that might not have been seen to have been fully resolved by the Court of Appeal."

 The terms of reference required Eichelbaum to examine the relevant documents and seek written submissions from those who were involved in the case but not to interview anyone.
-He was also required to appoint two international experts to provide written reviews of the interviewing techniques that had been used to seek information from the children.
+He was also required to appoint at least two international experts to provide written reviews of the interviewing techniques that had been used to seek information from the children.
 He appointed Graham Davies of the University of Leicester and Louise Sas, from London, Ontario, Canada.
 In his evaluation, Graham Davies wrote he would not "pronounce on the reliability of individual children's accounts."
 Michael Corballis, psychologist at Auckland University, subsequently questioned the credentials of both these experts asking of Sas, "Can she really be considered an expert?"

 Released in March 2001, Eichelbaum's inquiry concluded that the interviews were of good quality overall, and that though excessive questioning by some parents could have led to some contamination, this would not have been sufficient to affect the convictions.
 Eichelbaum did not say how he determined the children's evidence to be reliable.